YasminaDaibes/BigNumber/README.md

 # BigNumber
-A class that  perform simple arithmetic operations  of LONG numbers using linked-list.
+A class that  perform simple arithmetic operations  on LONG numbers using linked-list.